Please view the information on the Full Business Case project, which completed in December 2018, by following this link.

 Project objectives and desired outcomes

-- delivers a high quality learning and training experience, maintaining and enhancing current quality standards
+- Delivers high quality learning and training, whilst maintaining and enhancing quality standards

-- is responsive to local needs and delivers against strategic targets as identified in the Strategic Case
+- Is responsive to local needs and delivers against the identified strategic targets

 Project management team structure